renatobo/DucatiPanigaleCanBus/README.md

 - start OTA in listening mode

 The AP name is based on the `DEVICE_ID`  macro, and it includes the 4 digits identifying the unit.
 At that point, mDNS starts and after connecting to the ESP32 Access Point you can upload to the `ducan.local` device.

+To activate the OTA functionality, define the compiler marco `DRD_OTA`.

 ## Schematics